-40.3 Bluehouse Accession case
+39.3 Bluehouse Accession case

 BLUEHOUSE ACCESSION PROPERTY HOLDINGS III S.A.R.L.
 (Bluehouse) filed in Cypriot courts in December 2018 lawsuit against the Company for the total amount of €5.042.421,87, in relation to the Praktiker Craiova acquisition in 2015, and the redemption of the Redeemable Preference Class A shares which were issued as part of the transaction to the vendor, plus special compensations of €2.500.000 associated with the related pledge agreement.
 The redemption of such shares was requested in 2016, and in lieu of such redemption the Company transferred to the vendor the 20% holding in Autounion asset which was used as a guarantee to the transaction for the effective redemption of the Redeemable Preference Class A shares.
-At the same time the Company has posted in its accounts a relevant payable provision for Bluehouse in the amount of €2.521.211 (Note 33).
-On the other hand, the Company during 2019, as part of the judicial process, has filed a claim against Bluehouse for concealing certain key information during the Praktiker Craiova transaction, which if revealed would have resulted in a significant reduction of the final acquisition price.
-Management believes the Company has good grounds of defence and valid arguments and the amount already provided is adequate to cover an eventual final settlement between the parties.
-The next hearing of the combined cases in front of Cypriot Courts has been set on 16 October 2023.
+At the same time the Company posted in its accounts a relevant payable provision for Bluehouse in the amount of €2.521.211 (Note 32).
+On the other hand, the Company during 2019, as part of the judicial process, filed a claim against Bluehouse for concealing certain key information during the Praktiker Craiova transaction, which if revealed would have resulted in a significant reduction of the final acquisition price.
+Following relevant negotiations and taking into account the timeline and the costs associated with these legal motions, the Company proceeded to a settlement against a payment of €494.000 pursuant to consensual order issued by the District Court of Nicosia in action no. 3362/2018.

-40.4 Other Litigation
+39.4 Other Litigation